vinayakz/AWS-VPC-and-Networking/VPC and Components.md

  2. **Subnets**
+    - A subnet is a smaller, segmented part of a larger network that isolated and organizes devices within a specific ip address range.
     - A subnets is logical subdivision of IP Network
     - The practice of dividing a network into two or more network is called subnets
     - There are two subnets